nix97/nix/README.txt

 To solving initial value problem (ivp) second-order Ordinary Differential Equation(ODE) using Runge-Kutta-Fehlberg formula (RKF45).

+10. Eigenpairs Fullset
+Jacobi Iteration for Eigenvalues and Eigenvectors
+To compute the full set of Eigenpairs ( Eigenvalues λ and Eigenvector V ) of the Real symmentrical matrix A.

+Eigenproblem is   A V = λ V

 Another works(Math stuff ,app and sourcecode on   https://bitbucket.org/nixz97/nix/downloads/)